Craigms/Adafruit_SHARP_Memory_Display/README.md

 This is the Adafruit SHARP Memory Display Arduino Library for Arduino

+- It has been modified and optimized for the Arduino Nano 33 Sense BLE.
+- It uses Hardware SPI (Arduino libraries) instead of bit bashed SPI.
+- It has been tested and achieves ~40ms LCD refresh time instead of ~4 seconds of the original code.

 Tested and works great with the Adafruit SHARP Memory Display Breakout Board.
 Pick one up today in the adafruit shop! http://www.adafruit.com/products/1393